 Here are passengers in our other heritage coach, the Santa Fe Tolani.

-Besides Chris Parker and myself, the only other Orange County Historical Society Member on the SP 4449 Trip to Bend was Bob Platfoot.
+Besides Chris Parker and I, the only other Orange County Historical Society member on this trip was Bob Platfoot.

 Stan Garner, owner of the Pony Express which is based in Los Angeles and is available for charters.